The Pascack Historical Society Museum (John C. Storms Museum)

 Their early Colonial Financial exhibits include an early wampum machine that the tour guide had said that it was the only one of its kind that made a type of rolled wampum from the inner section of a conch shell.
 Early New Jersey currency is well represented in the collection with several types of dollar bills at a time when states printed their own currency for its citizens.
 Really take a look at the early detail work of these bills.

-The Early Dutch Farmhouse room features one of the first beds that has no mattress but constructed by a series of ropes that are tightened.
+The Early Dutch Farmhouse Kitchen & Dining Room features one of the first beds that has no mattress but constructed by a series of ropes that are tightened.
 The tour guide explained that this might be where the expression “Sleep tight and don’t let the bed bugs bite” might have come from as the ropes needed to be tightened each evening before the family went to bed.
 The exhibit also had early furniture hatches, chamber pots, a butter churner, various chairs that were manufactured in the area and several detailed decorative pieces.

-The Victorian Room features many plush pieces of furniture, decorative knick-knacks that used to dominate the décor and a graceful piano with mother of pearl keys and decorative carved sides.
+The Victorian Living Room features many plush pieces of furniture, decorative knick-knacks that used to dominate the décor and a graceful piano with mother of pearl keys and decorative carved sides.
 This model was one of maybe a hundred made for a very elite client.
 The display also featured one of the early record players that still works.

 Off to the side, there is an early sleigh and horse display, an exhibit of typewriters and carbon paper as I found out the area was once the leading manufacturer for carbon paper and a complete workshop with tools from all eras.
 The workshop is a very detailed in its artifacts with early saws, hammers and items that even I could not figure out what they were.